 Members will electronically receive a Certificate of Salary Status when the differential is processed.

-With this new online process, members no longer need to resubmit their transcript each time they apply for another differential.
+With this new online process, you may upload scanned transcripts.
+You will no longer need to resubmit your transcript each time you apply for another differential.

 Get help applying

 The UFT provides assistance to members in completing salary differential applications.
 As a first step, you should speak with your school’s chapter leader.
-If you still have questions after you speak with your chapter leader, the UFT has five borough offices, which are open on school days between the hours of 3:30 p.m. and 6 p.m.
+If you still have questions after you speak with your chapter leader, call the UFT at 212-331-6311.